 You’ll find that local volunteers take pride in contributing to the park’s upkeep, fostering a sense of ownership and community spirit.

-Naumai Park hosts a variety of events, from theatrical performances to community picnics, all set against the backdrop of its stunning lakes and summerhouse.
+Naumai Park serves as a venue for various gatherings, set against the backdrop of its stunning lakes and summerhouse, creating an inviting atmosphere.

-Through educational initiatives on native plants and environmental conservation, the park encourages you to participate actively in its mission.
+Through educational initiatives on native plants and environmental conservation, the park encourages active participation in its mission.

 Diverse Plant Life and Environment

 The beauty of diverse plant life at Naumai Park captivates visitors and locals alike.
-This serene environment showcases an impressive collection of native species that highlight New Zealand's rich plant diversity.
+This serene environment showcases an impressive collection of native species.

 As you stroll through the park, you’ll discover a carefully curated landscape that reflects the community’s efforts to transform a former dump into a lush native bush setting.